Helping Leaders Lead... Smarter. Healthier. Better.

 I Consult.

-Church leaders need fresh perspective to deal with an ever-changing ministry landscape.
-I leverage my almost 40 years of pastoral experience and learnings from my six books and the hundreds of articles featured on leading leadership sites to help churches, church boards, and leadership teams maximize ministry effectiveness.
+Church leaders need fresh perspectives to deal with an ever-changing ministry landscape.
+I leverage over 43 years of pastoral experience and learnings from my seven books and the hundreds of articles featured on leading leadership sites to help churches, church boards, and leadership teams maximize ministry effectiveness.

 Recent Articles